Risk management and internal control

 The Group’s identified key risk areas relate to the nature of the business, the business environment, financing, damage or loss and information security.
 The fluctuations in demand resulting from economic cycles and delivery and technology risks have been identified as the Group’s most significant business risks.

-Restrictions resulting from the pandemic caused by the coronavirus will have a negative impact on Raute’s outlook also in the future, but the extent and duration of the impact are still impossible to assess.
+Restrictions resulting from the pandemic caused by Covid-19 may continue to have a negative impact on Raute’s outlook also in the future, but to a lesser extent than in the two previous years

 Organizing risk management